IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_property.rst

   segment_rules (False, list, None)
     Specify the targeting rules that is used to set different property values for different segments.

-  collections (False, list, None)
-    List of collection id representing the collections that are associated with the specified property.

-  property_id (True, str, None)
-    (Required for new resource) Property id.

-  description (False, str, None)
-    Property description.

   id (False, str, None)